-- For natural persons: Investment income such as dividends, royalties, rental, annuities, interest, proceeds from trading in financial instruments, etc. - Any amount received from any person by way of a refund in respect of goods or services supplied by that person to the registered micro business.
+- For natural persons: Investment income such as dividends, royalties, rental, annuities, interest, proceeds from trading in financial instruments, etc. - Any exempt government grants or receipts from a small business funding entity. - Any amount received where the amount accrued to it prior to registration as a micro business and the amount was subject to normal income tax. - Any amount received from any person by way of a refund in respect of goods or services supplied by that person to the registered micro business.

-The first R 200 000 dividends paid during the year of assessment by the micro business is exempt from dividends tax.
-The micro business cannot deduct any business expenditure.
+The first R 200 000 dividends paid during the year of assessment is exempt from dividends tax.